Is “Amish furniture” really made by the Amish? What’s the truth behind Amish furniture?

 Technology in the Amish Woodshops

 Like any religious group or community, there is some variation in beliefs, customs, and adherence to rules throughout the American Amish community.
 This means you may see things in these woodshops that you don’t think Amish woodworkers should have or do.
 The truth is, nearly all our Amish shops now use electricity in the workplace; they’re often off-the-grid and run on generators.
 The bishops in the Indiana region of the Amish church tend to be more progressive, allowing Indiana shops to use more electronics and machinery than Pennsylvania shops, for example.
 And some shops employ non-Amish workers in their shops.
 Like any business, they must find a workforce.
 Our Amish wood shops keep furniture quality at the forefront of their business model.
 You’ll feel the difference between authentic Amish furniture and cheap imports.
 Everything is inspected and handled by experienced woodworkers throughout the process.
-Therefore, with tight-fitting joints and stylish designs, technology really improves the quality; it doesn’t simply automate things to remove the human connection and cheapen the product.
+Therefore, with tight-fitting joints and stylish designs, the limited tools and pieces of technology they’ve chosen to adopt really improve the quality.
+They don’t just automate things to remove the human connection and cheapen the product.

 Non-Amish Vendors on DutchCrafters